 Louise Titcomb MB, BS, MRCGP.
 Royal Free Hospital & University of London – 1982.
 Dr Titcomb came back to Newbury after training at The Royal Free Hospital in London.
 She joined the practice in 1989.
 She is married with three children.

 Tim Walter MB BS, DA, FRCGP.
 Tim qualified from Charing Cross Hospital Medical School, London, in 1985.
 After studying both Anaesthesia and General Practice he joined as a partner in 1991 whilst maintaining his anaesthetic practice for the first 8 years.
 He established the Out of Hours service, NEWDOCS, in 1996 and was chairman there for the first 2yrs.
 He has developed a keen interest in computing, both in the GP arena and specifically the internet.
-He currently runs the Emis National User Group mailing list and forum and also ran their website for 8 years, for the Emis computing system, used by about 50% of GP nationally.
+He currently runs the Emis National User Group mailing list and forum (since 1998) and also ran their website for 8 years, for the Emis computing system, used by about 50% of GP nationally.
 He completed the Certificate in Medical Education within the Oxford Deanery and Oxford Brookes University, and has been a trainer in the practice for since 2006.
 He is married with two children.
-He is the lead GP for diabetes, performs joint injections, as well as being IT Lead for the Newbury District Commissioning Group.
-Since 2014 he has been clinical chairman for Connected Care, allowing GP records to be viewed in Westcall and other environments (assuming patient consent) and is leading the way with a shared record platform across secondary care.
+He is the lead GP for diabetes, performs joint injections, and since 2014 he has been clinical chairman for Connected Care, allowing GP records to be viewed in Westcall and other environments (assuming patient consent) and is leading the way with a shared record platform across secondary care.
 He has run successful pilots in pre-diabetes www.predm.co.uk in association with the University of Nottingham, and is currently running a project for ensuring patients are as well as they can be if they are referred for surgery. www.preop.org.uk

 Dr Ruth Lambert MBChB MRCGP DFFP.
 Graduated from Leeds University Medical school in 1996.
 She spent some time working in Yorkshire and then Perth Australia working in a variety of general medical, A+E and paediatric posts.